 These are not all the possible side effects of TUKYSA.
 Discuss side effects with your healthcare provider.
 You may report side effects to FDA at 1-800-FDA-1088 or www.fda.gov/Safety/MedWatch.

-Two people walking on the beach behind a letterboard that reads "We put one foot in front of the other and stay positive. -Mike, care partner"
+Man and woman walking on the beach in front of a quote board that reads, “We put one foot in front of the other and stay positive. – Mike, Care Partner.”

 Important Safety Information